Back to Events

 Program Agenda

-*See below for AAD-NY Arbitration Moot agenda (for selected participants only)
+*See below for AAD-NY Arbitration Moot deadline and agenda (for selected participants only)

 General Registration

-Presentation of Arbitration Moot Awards by Prince-Alex Iwu (Diaz, Reus & Targ LLP)
+Presentation of Arbitration Moot Certificates by Prince-Alex Iwu (Diaz, Reus & Targ LLP) and Moot Awards by Barbri

 The SOAS Arbitration in Africa Survey Reports have offered invaluable insight into the state of arbitration in Africa since the first Report was published in 2018.
 This panel will explore how the conclusions in those Reports continue to inform our understanding of the state of arbitration in Africa today and how the 2024 Report may deepen that understanding.